The Men in Black (comics): Publication history

 The first series was collected into a trade paperback (June 1990, ISBN 0944735606).

 Plot

-The Men in Black is an international intelligence organization which oversees and investigates both good and evil paranormal activity on Earth.
-Their remit includes alien life, demons, mutants, zombies, werewolves, vampires, legendary creatures and other paranormal beings.
-In order to keep their investigations secret, much of the global population are unaware of their activities, and are liable to be neuralyzed to blank their memory of any interaction with the agents or phenomena connected to them.
+The Men in Black is an international agency which oversees and investigates both good and evil paranormal activity on Earth, including alien life, demons, mutants, zombies, werewolves, vampires, legendary creatures and other paranormal beings.
+To keep their investigations secret, much of the global population is unaware of their activities and is liable to be neuralyzed to erase any memory of interaction with the agents or related phenomena.

-Notable members include Zed, Jay, Kay and Ecks.
-Ecks later becomes a rogue agent after learning that the MIB seeks to keep the supernatural hidden in order to manipulate and reshape the world in their own image.
+Notable members include Zed, Jay, Kay, and Ecks.
+Ecks later becomes a rogue agent after learning that the MIB seeks to keep the supernatural hidden to manipulate and reshape the world in their own image.

 An agent may use any means necessary, including death and destruction, to accomplish a mission.
 Agents sever all ties with their former lives, and (thanks to the neuralyzer) as far as the world is concerned, they do not exist.